 Greater Miami is one of the most linguistically and culturally diverse metropolitan areas in the world.
 Over 70% of Miami-Dade residents speak a language other than English at home โ predominantly Spanish, with significant Haitian Creole, Portuguese, and other communities.

 This linguistic diversity depresses Miami's measured verbal IQ average relative to its actual cognitive ability.
 Research consistently shows that bilingual and multilingual individuals score below monolinguals on English-language verbal IQ subtests but perform at or above them on non-verbal reasoning tasks.
-Miami's population โ heavily composed of first and second-generation immigrants โ is systematically underestimated by standard English-language IQ instruments.
+The implications of this for population-level measurement are explored in depth in the analysis of verbal versus non-verbal IQ: standard English-language instruments systematically underestimate the reasoning ability of populations whose primary language is not English.
+Miami's population โ heavily composed of first and second-generation immigrants โ is precisely this kind of population.

 When non-verbal reasoning scores are used as the primary measure, Miami performs significantly closer to the national average than its overall IQ estimate suggests.